 8.5.13 Rolling Back Updates

 A backup enables you to roll back updates, regardless of whether the update failed or succeeded.
-This backup is stored on the inactive system partition, as described in "Backing up Exadata Database Servers Before Planned Maintenance".
+This backup is stored on the inactive system partition, as described in Backing up Exadata Database Servers Before Planned Maintenance.
+Because Exadata systems have only one inactive system partition, the rollback operation can only revert to the previous active image.

 When rolling back an update, the update utility performs the following actions:

-- Shuts down the stack and domU’s.
+- Shuts down the software stack and any guest virtual machines (VMs).

 - Deactivates the active system partition, and activates the inactive system partition.